When to keep your child home from school

 Please keep your child at home if they have:

 - a fever (temperature of 100.4°F or greater)

 - communicable diseases (such as strep throat, influenza, chicken pox, measles, etc.)

 - head lice infestation (live head lice)

-Before a student may return to school, he/she must be free of the above symptoms (without fever-reducing medication) for 24 hours.
-If a student has been prescribed antibiotic medication, he/she may return to school after completing 24 hours of prescribed medication.
+Before a student may return to school, he/she must be free of fever, vomiting and/or diarrhea (without fever-reducing medication) for 24 hours.
+If a student has been prescribed antibiotic medication for a rash, communicable diseases and/or pink eye they may return to school after completing 24 hours of prescribed medication.

 Attending after-school events should be avoided when your child does not attend school due to illness symptoms or is sent home from school with illness symptoms.
 Best health practices recommends children remain home, in recovery, until they are no longer contagious and free from symptoms for 24 hours.

 It is required that parents/guardians call school to report their child’s absence.
 To prevent the spread of illness in the classroom, parents/guardians are encouraged to report symptoms and the student’s diagnosis to the school.

 In the event of a public health crisis, the District will follow the recommendations of public health officials.